Eunyn/ChatterKeep/README.md

 Contributions to the ChatterKeep Plugin are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
 Contributions that enhance the functionality or usability of the plugin are especially appreciated.

+## Thanks

+Many thanks to [Awesome ChatGPT Prompts]([f/awesome-chatgpt-prompts: This repo includes ChatGPT prompt curation to use ChatGPT better. (github.com)](https://github.com/f/awesome-chatgpt-prompts)).
+The default prompts provided by this plugin all come from him.

 ## License

 This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE).